 Honaunau in Hawaii County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

-Pu‘uhona O Hōnaunau - Place of Refuge
+Puuhona O Hōnaunau - Place of Refuge

-Photographed By Karen Key, September 2, 2007
+Photographed by Karen Key, September 2, 2007

 1. Pu'uhona O Honaunau - Place of Refuge Marker

-Inscription.
 This ancient Hawaii Sanctuary (Puuhonua) was preserved through the foresight of Charles R. Bishop who added it to the Bishop Estate.
 With the cooperation of the State of Hawaii, the trustees of the Bernice Pauahi Bishop Estate have dedicated it to the people of the United States as a monument to the achievements of the Polynesians who first discovered and settled these islands.

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Location.
 19° 25.301′ N, 155° 54.65′ W. Marker is in Honaunau, Hawaii, in Hawaii County.
-Marker can be reached from Route 160.
+It can be reached from Route 160.
 Marker is inside the park, which requires an entrance fee.
 Touch for map.
 Marker is in this post office area: Honaunau HI 96726, United States of America.
 Touch for directions.

 Click or scan to see